mmoaay/Bamboots/README.md

 ## What is MBNetwork

-`MBNetwork` is a network request framework based on `Alamofire` and `ObjectMapper`, aiming at making network request easier for developer. `MBNetwork` has made advantages of protocol-oriented programming and abstracted everything that relevant to network requests into protocol.
+`MBNetwork` is a network request framework based on `Alamofire` and `ObjectMapper`, aiming at making network request easier for business development. `MBNetwork` has made advantages of protocol-oriented programming and abstracted everything that relevant to network requests into protocol.
 Here is the protocol list:

  - `MBRequestable`: Network request protocol, objects that conform to this protocol can make network requests.
  - `MBFormable`: Form protocol.
 Objects that conforms to this protocol can be used by the `request`, `download`, `upload` method in `MBRequestable` protocol.